Monday, January 10, 2011

 Education for The Blind: Then and Now

-By Cheryl Ross Education is not something which is confined only for people who are physically capable.
+Education is not something which is confined only for people who are physically capable.
 Education on the other hand is for everybody irrespective of caste, creed, religion, sex or physical disabilities.
-You and I as a responsible citizen...
+You and I as a responsible citizen should make sure that everybody gets education evenly.
+The evolution of the process of educating the blind has resulted, out of a series of trial and error methods.

 READ MORE - Education for The Blind: Then and Now